SwagLyrics/SwagLyrics-discord-bot/README.md

 # Restrictions

-Spotify needs to be connected with discord, status in "Settings -> Connections -> Spotify -> Display Spotify as your status" needs to be turned on and for now, you can't have anything that overlays status (ex.
-Playing game which does that)
+Spotify needs to be connected with discord, status in "Settings -> Connections -> Spotify -> Display Spotify as your status" needs to be turned on.